 On July 1, 2019, the Library signed an Employer Participation Agreement for the Post Employment Health Plan for Non-Collectively Bargained Public Employees.
-This agreement states that any employee hired after July 1, 2019 will be placed in a Post Employment Health Plan ("PEHP") in lieu of the retiree health care subsidy offered by the Library.
-Benefit eligible employees hired prior to July 1, 2019 were offered a one-time election for the fiscal year 2022 to move from the retiree healthcare subsidy to the PEHP.
+This agreement states that any employee hired after July 1, 2019 will be placed in a Post Employment Health Plan (PEHP) in lieu of the retiree health care subsidy offered by the Library.
+Benefit eligible employees hired prior to July 1, 2019 were offered a one-time election in FY 2022 to move from the retiree healthcare subsidy to the PEHP.
 The Library may contribute to the participant's account the amount that the Library appropriates based on the formula designated in the agreement.
 The formula to be utilized will be the average of all the benefit eligible employee's salaries as of June 30 calculated by 8% of those aggregate salaries which will constitute the funds to be contributed to the PEHP by the Library.
-This plan will be administered by a third party in individual accounts which will grow tax-free for health care expenses after an employee leaves the Library.
-There was a total of \$707,372 contributed to this plan and a total of 93 employees are currently enrolled as of June 30, 2022.
+This plan will be administered by a third party in individual accounts, which will grow tax-free for healthcare expenses after an employee leaves the Library.
+There was a total of \$441,841 contributed to this plan and a total of 106 employees are currently enrolled as of June 30, 2023.